servinlp/marvin-KPN-LoRa/README.md

 Using the marvin board to send data through the kpn lora network to a node.js server.

 ## prerequirements
-For you to send data from the KPN developer portal to your node.js server you will need the 2 following things.
+For you to send data from the KPN developer portal to your `node.js` server you will need the 2 following things.

 1. The ability to run node online
 2. HTTPS
+3. Have a Marvin board (duh)

 If you have both of these you're good to go.

+If you don't have a live `node.js` server you can still do all the steps untill the part for `node.js`.
+Alternatively you can use [Hookbin] to see te receiving data.
+(Past the Hookbin link as your destination.)

 ### Your Marvin board